jasonacox/Build-OpenSSL-cURL/README.md

 Example Apps
 ============

 Example Xcode project "iOS Test App" is located in the examples folder.
-This project builds an iPhone Objective C App using libcurl, openssl, and nghttp2.
-The app provides a simple single text field interfac and produces a curl respone.e
+This project builds an iPhone Objective C App using libcurl, openssl, and nghttp2 libraries.
+The app provides a simple single text field interface for URL input and produces a curl respone.

 ## Tree